 2016-2017: Mikael Jakobsson, Claudia Lo, Kaelan Doyle Myerscough, Richard Eberhardt & Dozens of Game Designers From Near and Far

 We need more diverse games, not just in terms of theme, narrative and representation, but also in regards to mechanics and interaction modes.
-Developers of local co-op video games often cast player one as an expert player in their own image, while player two is a projection of antiquated gender stereotypes who has less agency and control over their play experience.
+Game developers often cast player one as an expert player in their own image, while player two is a projection of antiquated gender stereotypes who has less agency and control over their play experience.
 In board games, complete information co-op games run the risk of one player controlling the actions of all the other players.
-We have focused on how to make local co-op games more inclusive.
-Our approach was to arrange a series of workshops with participants from the game development community, where we not just discuss what is problematic about current games and development practices, but work together in creating better alternatives.
+Beyond local cooperative games, issues related to theme, characters, mechanics and interaction modes cast players in roles which can become obstacles to satisfactory gaming experiences.
+Our approach is to arrange workshops with participants from the game development community, where we not just discuss what is problematic about current games and development practices, but work together in creating better alternatives.

 “Asymmetric Interaction in Co-op Board Games” (Blog Post)

 Workshop conducted with the Boston Game Maker’s Guild on discussion and conceptualization around the future of asymmetric interaction modes in co-op board games.
 We focused on coming up with design solutions to the so called alpha gamers issue.
 Instead of trying to prevent it from happening, we explored how to harness the power of the alpha gamer.

 Building on insights from the first workshop, we resolved to bring together a diverse group of game industry professionals, developers and academics to tackle the issue of passive play and asymmetrical co-op video games.
 The design challenge was to create games that afford different levels and types of interaction, investment, specialization, and levels of difficulty.